RyanLuong1/Moji/README.md

 ## Description

-Moji is a Discord bot which tracks custom emojis usage.
+Moji is a self hosting Discord bot which tracks custom emojis usage.
 It can track both non-animated and animated emojis from messages and reaction messages.
 <div align="center">

 ![moji_gif](https://user-images.githubusercontent.com/47546985/89852438-ae319c00-db43-11ea-989a-1a84f81fe15e.gif)